paulovitin/SymfonyBricks/README.md

 ## Who is behind symfonybricks.com

-The repository mantainer is me, @inmarelbero [(twitter)](https://github.com/inmarelibero).
+The repository mantainer is me, inmarelbero [(twitter)](https://github.com/inmarelibero).
 I'm a Symfony lover and had this idea, simply.

 This project may have been started for fun, but I think I'm not the only one having fun with Symfony.